Download: How to be a better manager

 See the mistakes bad managers make.
 Discover how great managers do it.
-And learn three clear actions you can work towards today to be a better boss by powering up your own management skills.
+And learn three clear actions you can work towards today to learn how to be a better manager by powering up your own management skills.

-How this guide helps you to become a better manager
+How this guide helps you to be a better manager

 For too long managers have taken second fiddle to the trendier role of leaders.
-While we’ve been focussed on the Bezos-type leaders of the world, great people managers have been left out of the spotlight.
+Great people managers have been side lined while we’ve been focussed on the Bezos-type leaders of the world.
 The allure of focussing on leaders, particularly champions of business is understandable but ill-advised and quite simply unfair.
 And it must stop now.

 Research shows time and time again the huge importance of managers in the workplace, particularly to individual employees.
 Managers can have a massive impact both positive and not so.
-Gallup says that 70% of employee engagement is impacted by managers and how they lead their teams.
+70% of employee engagement is impacted by how managers lead their teams.

 This one finding alone is huge.
 With employee engagement linked to a host of business success factors such as profitability, employee turnover, innovation and customer satisfaction.
 Never mind the countless number of other studies that show the importance of managers.

 So as you read on, ask yourself one simple question: Am I the best manager I can be?